hongzhangblaze/CS854-F24/README.md

 ### Instructor
 [Hong Zhang](https://hongzhangblaze.github.io/)

-Email: honzhang at uwaterloo dot ca
+Email: honzhang at uwaterloo dot ca (for general queries, presentation slides, and paper summaries)

 Office: DC3530 (office hours by appointment)

-Presentation slides and paper summaries should be emailed to the email address above.

 ## Course Description
 Generative AI (GenAI) applications are revolutionizing the world.
 The latest GenAI models such as GPT-4 have achieved unprecedented performance in various tasks such as code generation, text classification, and problem reasoning.
 However, serving GenAI applications, i.e., deploying trained GenAI models on a compute cluster and conducting model inference for incoming user requests, presents challenges in systems design.